A guide to the great outdoors

-Getting outdoors is truly something special, and I believe one would enjoy going out at least once a week.
+Getting outdoors is truly something special, and we all enjoy going out at least once a week.
 Discovering a new canyon, a cool rock formation in the middle of nowhere, or a complete caving system can give you thrills just thinking about it.
 You may have been the only one there, albeit very unlikely.

 Plan Your Route, Camping Considerations, Water, Estimating Time, Food & Bush Tucker, Resources, Plan Your Gear & Check The Weather, Navigation, Don't Leave Breadcrumbs!, Leave No Trace, Safety Equipment, Going Ultralight

 Do Your Research!
 Plan & Plan and Plan Again